 The Smith family offers beautiful musical accompaniment to the services at the Chapel.
 For nearly 40 summers, arriving from Hot Springs, Arkansas, James and Gay enlist their family of string players, including sons and grandchildren, to round out a quartet and an occasional three-generation ensemble fondly called the Smithereens.
 They play a wide selection of classical composers, including the well-known (Purcell, Corelli, Vivaldi, Bach, Handel, Haydn, Schubert, Dvorak), and the neglected, recently including Pauline Viardot (1821-1910), Amy Beach (1867-1944), Scott Joplin (1868-1917), and William Grant Still (1895-1978).
 Through the years they have been joined by additional family members, Shelly and Nick Robinson.
 Our hymns are selected by Chapel member Stewart Wood who also provides piano accompaniment and directs an occasional pick-up choir.

 Left to right: Thomas Arthur Smith, Amanda Ducasse (family friend), James Donald Owens Smith, James Arthur Smith, Robert Dickins Smith, and Gay Goslin Smith

 Senior Warden: Martha Wilson

 Clerk: Holiday Houck

-Members: Sara Carson, Jennifer Leiter, Sesle Olsen, Barbara Reed, Madison Riley, Thomas Thaler and Stewart Wood
+Members: Sara Carson, Linda Irving, Jennifer Leiter, Sesle Olsen, Barbara Reed, Madison Riley, Thomas Thaler and Stewart Wood

 Altar Guild: Harriet Blanchard